iamsamstimpson/gulpfile.js/README.md

 ## Setup
 1. Run `$ npm install` to install packages.
-2. Run `$ gulp build` to do the first asset build.

 ## Once Setup
 * Run `$ gulp` and start developing